1. Listen and learn.

-- Dedicate one day per month to letter-writing to elected officials or your local newspaper about the need for sanctions to end to US military aid to Israel, highlighting the negative aspects of militarism on the prospects for peace.
+- Dedicate one day per month to letter-writing to elected officials or your local newspaper about the need for sanctions to end to U.S. military aid to Israel and the Gaza blockade, highlighting the negative aspects of militarism on the prospects for peace.

 - Dedicate one day per month to letter-writing to corporate heads or your local newspaper about corporate complicity in violations of international law in Israel and Palestine, highlighting the negative aspects of this involvement that sustain occupation and rights violations.